spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

     </InfoBox>

-7. Use the custom domain name or the IP address of the load balancer to visit the Palette VerteX system console.
-To access the system console, open a web browser and paste the following URL in the address bar and append the value `/system`.
+8. Use the custom domain name or the IP address of the load balancer to visit the Palette VerteX system console.
+To access the system console, open a web browser and paste the custom domain URL in the address bar and append the value `/system`.
 Replace the domain name in the URL with your custom domain name or the IP address of the load balancer.
+Alternatively, you can use the load balancer IP address with the appended value `/`system` to access the system console.

   <br />